Policy 5900 — Academic Unit Reviews

 Mount Allison University is committed to the principle of quality assurance in all of its academic programs.
 This policy reflects that commitment.
 It is in accordance with quality assurance processes of the Maritime Provinces Higher Education Commission, the agency that assesses academic programs prior to their implementation and ensures a process to monitor institutional quality.

+3) To ensure compliance with the MPHEC's quality assurance directives.
 Academic unit reviews are conducted at the level of the unit as a whole and are not concerned with the evaluation of the performance of individual employees, as provided for in the Collective Agreement between Mount Allison University and the Mount Allison Faculty Association.

 2 — CYCLE OF REVIEWS

-All academic units will be reviewed on an eight-year cycle, with two or three units being reviewed each year.
+All academic units will be reviewed on an eight-year cycle, with two or three units being reviewed each academic year.
 Approximately four years after the initial review, an internal mid-term review will be scheduled.
 Individual circumstances in an academic unit may dictate an earlier or an off-cycle review.
 The final determination of the cycle of reviews shall be made by the University Planning Committee.

 3 — ADMINISTRATIVE RESPONSIBILITY